caferrari/GearmanManager/README.md

 How it works
 ============

 We start by deciding where our worker code will live.
 For this example, lets say we create a directory called worker_dir to hold all our worker code.
 We would then create files like these: (These examples use pecl/gearman syntax.
-For PEAR/Gearman see the example pear workers for minor differences)

 Procedural: